radiantlogic-v8/documentation-new/documentation/sys-admin-guide/01-introduction.md

 ### Replacing the Default Self-Signed Certificate

 During the RadiantOne installation, a default self-signed certificate is generated for RadiantOne.
 This self-signed certificate can be replaced with one assigned by a Certificate Authority (CA).
 Follow the steps below corresponding to your certificate type.
-If you require a certificate and RadiantOne configuration that is FIPS 140-2 compliant, skip the steps in this section and see the RadiantOneFIPS_Mode Guide.
+If you require a certificate and RadiantOne configuration that is FIPS 140-2 compliant, skip the steps in this section and see the [RadiantOne FIPS Mode Guide](/radiantone-fips-mode-guide/01-overview).

 >[!warning]
 >If RadiantOne is deployed in a cluster, and each node has their own server certificate, the following steps must be performed on each node independently.